 Consisting of chirps, squeaks, whistles and buzzes, hummingbird songs originate from at least seven specialized nuclei in the forebrain.
 A genetic expression study has shown that these nuclei enable vocal learning (ability to acquire vocalizations through imitation), a rare trait known to occur in only two other groups of birds (parrots and songbirds) and a few groups of mammals (including humans, whales, dolphins and bats).

 PMOs also imitate their peers as well as other important professionals.
 They learn the human dynamics of their project stakeholders.
 These human dynamics comprise a variety of domains.
-Among them, you find the knowledge of languages, history, cultures, human behaviors, cognitive biases.
+Among them, you find knowledge of languages, history, cultures, human behaviors, cognitive biases.

 These PMOs also use tools, soft or hard, that help them adjust their work to the particularities of the context.
-For example, PMOs supporting a digital transformation use very specific tools that would not serve as well the building of a new manufacturing plant and vice versa.
+For example, PMOs supporting a digital transformation use very specific tools that would not serve as well in the building of a new manufacturing plant and vice versa.

 You might also like our 7 Measures to Increase PMO Acceptance.